vegaprotocol/documentation/docs/concepts/vega-chain/data-node.md

 :::tip Try it out [WIP]
 Set up a data node: Read the instructions for setting up a data node.
 :::

+## Forwarding wallet transactions
+The Vega Wallet is the conduit for approving and sending transactions from the user to the core.
+The data node exposes the exact same endpoints as the core node, and so it can act as a proxy for the core node.

+When the wallet sends a transaction request to a data node, the data node ingests the request and directly forwards it to the core node it is connected to.
+That node, whether or not it is a consensus validator, will then send the transaction to the network.
+The consensus validators will then decide on the validity of the transaction and execute it.

 ## Data structure
 In order to provide reliable, indexable data, the data node stores information with a specific structure and set of standard details.